 - Complex viruses comprise a large group of viruses with shapes that vary widely.
 The most common shape is that of the bacteriophage – that infect bacterial cells.

-Viruses are obligate parasites meaning they can only replicate using a living cell.
+Viruses are obligate parasites meaning they can only replicate using a living host cell.

 - Attachment: the virus uses its external proteins to latch onto a target cell by attaching to membrane proteins on the surface of the host cell.

 - Entry: either the entire virus enters the cell or it injects its nucleic acid into the cell.

 - Replication: the virus or the viral nucleic acid takes over the cell’s nucleus and protein synthesis system (ribosomes).
-New viral proteins are synthesised and new copies of viral DNA/RNA are also synthesised.
+New viral proteins new copies of viral DNA/RNA are made.

-- Assembly: The new DNA/RNA and viral proteins are assembled in their correct positions to make new viruses.
+- Assembly: The new DNA/RNA and viral proteins are put together in their correct positions to make new viruses.